jonfairbanks/Expansa/README.md

 ### Server
 ###### Setup:
- Update Host and Port in server.py
+ - Update Host and Port in server.py
+ - Launch the script with `python3 server.py`
+ - Wait for clients to connect...

 ######  Commands:
  - `list`: Prints a directory of connected clients.
 Can be used in conjunction with select.
  - `select`: Used to select a remote client returned by the list command.
 Expects a number.
+ - `quit`|`exit`: Exit the current client session.

 ### Client Setup